survivejs/webpack-book/manuscript/packages/02_authoring.md

 ## npm Workflow

-To get started, you will need to use [npm adduser](https://docs.npmjs.com/cli/adduser).
+To get started, you have to use [npm adduser](https://docs.npmjs.com/cli/adduser).
 It allows you to set up an account.
-After this process has completed, it will create *~/.npmrc* and use that data for authentication.
-There's also [npm logout](https://docs.npmjs.com/cli/logout) that will clear the credentials.
+After this process has completed, it creates a *~/.npmrc* file and use that data for authentication.
+There's also [npm logout](https://docs.npmjs.com/cli/logout) that clears the credentials.

 T> When creating a project, `npm init` respects the values set at *~/.npmrc*.
 Hence, it may be worth your while to set reasonable defaults there to save time.
 If you want to limit your package to a particular scope, use `npm init --scope=<scope>`.
-As a result, you will get `@<scope>/<package>` which is handy especially for personal packages since the default namespace of npm is so crowded.
+As a result, you get `@<scope>/<package>` which is handy especially for personal packages since the default namespace of npm is so crowded.

 ### Publishing a Package